ivos/signboard/src/site/markdown/features.md

 1. __Create project__

-	As a user I can create a project.
+	As a system user I can create a project.
 New project attributes: code (unique), name, description.
 System records date created.